Climate and Resources

 Wasting food has an astonishingly massive greenhouse gas (GHG) footprint.
 This is due to the methane produced from food decaying in landfills, the resources it takes to grow, transport, cool, and cook food, and the conversion of native ecosystems to agriculture.
 Fortunately, it is a solvable problem that offers some "low-hanging fruit" for GHG reductions.

-Full implementation of the food waste solutions modeled by ReFED would reduce greenhouse gas emissions by 113 million metric tons each year – the same as taking 25 million gas-powered cars off the road.
+Full implementation of the food waste solutions modeled by ReFED would reduce greenhouse gas emissions by 104 million metric tons of CO2e each year — nearly as much as taking 25 million gas-powered cars off the road.
 It would also generate an economic return of $78 billion each year.
 And importantly, reducing food waste also leads to several key co-benefits that get at critical issues of climate justice, climate adaptation, water scarcity, and biodiversity loss.

 GHG Emissions from Food Waste